 Sydney Long: spirit of the land

 On 6 September I gave a lunchtime talk in conjunction with the National Gallery of Australia’s exhibition Sydney Long: spirit of the land.
-The text and PowerPoint images for the talk are available at this link.
+The text for the talk is available at this link.
+Images used can be seen at this link.
 As a follow up, I appeared with the curator of the exhibition, Anne Grey, on Radio National’s program Books and Arts Daily hosted by Michael Cathcart.

 The Australian Ballet in 2013